 9. Plan In Advance

 If you’re THAT person – the one who makes dinner plans when they arrive home from work, you could try advance planning.
 It is much easier to follow a varied vegan diet if you know what you’ll be eating, have the ingredients in, or even partially prepped.
 You won’t be tempted by a snack on the way home, because something delicious will be waiting!
 It doesn’t have to be a week’s worth of complex meals, just a few days ahead.
 Choose easy options when you know you’re home late, and use weekends for experimentation.
 Being organised can be handy AND fun!

 Slow cookers also save us from ‘hanger’.
 Make use of one!
 Pop a casserole or curry in before you leave the house, so dinner is ready when you’re home.
 Make extra portions of meals to freeze, so you have your own ready meals on lazy days.
 Do online shops too – you can filter for vegan foods at most supermarkets now and have them delivered to your door.
 And if you’re a takeaway fiend, know what the vegan options are beforehand.
 This works well at restaurants too – know your choices before you go!
 Preparation is your friend.

-For a variety of easy and lazy recipes, we’ve got you covered!
+For a variety of easy and lazy recipes, I’ve got you covered!

 10. Be Kind To Yourself!

 This actually may be the most important point.
 Becoming vegan is a